Read also the book Disasterinvestigation

 3.8 The JAIC Damage Allegations - the Side Locks

-Immediately after the Atlantic lock fails as alleged by JAIC, the load transmission between visor and hull changes.
+Immediately after the Atlantic lock fails as alleged by JAIC, the load transmission between visor and superstructure changes.
 A vertical load on the visor should now only be transmitted via the side locks and via the deck hinges.

 Regardless, it should be clear that the Atlantic lock could not have been damaged by the same wave (load) as the side locks.
 First the Atlantic locks must fail by one very large impact, after which the load transmission pattern is modified, and then the side locks must fail by another very large impact.
 If one big impact was followed by another big impact, then of course all three lock could have been ripped apart within 10-12 seconds, but it could also be a longer time between the big waves.
 Nobody heard the second impact against the ship and that the side locks were ripped apart.